History of Kyrgyzstan in Timeline

 In February 1991, the name of the capital, Frunze, was changed back to its pre-revolutionary name of Bishkek.

-August 1991: Kyrgyzstan declared independence
+August 1991: Kyrgyzstan Declares Independence

-August 1991: Declaration of independence
+August 1991: Declaration of Independence

 On 31 August 1991, the Supreme Soviet voted to declare independence from the Soviet Union as the Republic of Kyrgyzstan.

-October 1991: Akayev elected president
+October 1991: Akayev Elected President

-December 1991: Kyrgyzstan enters the Commonwealth
+December 1991: Entry into the Commonwealth of Independent States

-December 1991: Signing of the Belavezha Accords
+December 1991: Belavezha Accords Signed

 1991: Kyrgyz adopted as the state language